FactorySimPy/FactorySimPy/docs/basic_components.md

 **Behavior**

 At the start of the simulation, the machine waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).
 Machine can process atmost `work_capacity` number of items in parallel.
-Machine uses the `in_edge_selection` paramater to select one of the in_edges for doing an input. `in_edge_selection` policy can be one of a constant value (`int`), "RANDOM", "ROUND_ROBIN", "FIRST_AVAILABLE".
+More details on the parameter `out_edge_selection` and `in_edge_selection` can be found [here](edge_selection_policy.md).
 As soon as an item is input, a worker thread is reserved which remains busy for processing the item in `processing_delay` amount of time and at the end of this time the worker thread attempts to output the item to one of the `out_edges` selected using the `out_edge_selection` parameter.
 Multiple items can be in "PROCESSING_STATE" at a time.
 After processing the item, the worker thread behaves as follows:

 1. If `blocking` is `True`, it waits with the processed item in a "BLOCKED_STATE" for the out edge to be available and pushes the item when output edge becomes available or has space.
 2. If `blocking` is `False`, it checks if there is space in the outgoing edge to accomodate the item.
 If the edge is full or unavailable, the item is discarded and the count of discarded item is recorded.